swina/nuxpresso-docs/src/guide/workflow.md

 NUXPRESSO has been designed to simplify the process to create and maintain web sites based on Strapi CMS.

-The concept is to deploy only the data you need nothing more.
-This will keep your production environment clean and more efficient.
+The concept is to deploy a **full static serverless website**.

-Using MOKAStudio in development mode you will be able to transfer/update your articles and the relative design (blocks) easily with just a click.

 Thus means that the normal workflow should be as follows:

-## Local development
+## Full Static

 - create the local development environment installing the apps required
 - configure the local environment
 - create blocks, content and add media assets using MOKAStudio
 - local preview of the result using NUXPRESSO Static Site Generator

-## Deployment to production
+### Deployment to production

-- deploy **nuxpresso** static site generator [**nuxpresso-nuxt**](https://github.com/swina/nuxpresso-nuxt)
-- create a repo (Github,GitLab) of your Strapi CMS created with **nuxpresso-strapi-template**
-- deploy using your repo on a provider of your choice
+Deploy as indicated in the deployment section [**nuxpresso**](/guide/deploy.html#nuxpresso)

+## Public Strapi CMS

+If you are not planning to deploy a full static serverless website your workflow will require to transfer your content to the Strapi CMS using MOKAStudio.

-## Staging: Transfer articles/pages
+### Staging: Transfer articles/pages

 > In order to be able to transfer/update your articles you need to set the environment variables to connect to your deployed Strapi CMS.
 >